roman-mueller/puppet-docs/source/puppet/4.2/reference/ssl_manage.md

 There are really only two or three things most people need to do with certificates:

 * Get new credentials (to add a new agent node)
-* Revoke and clean a node's credentials
+* Revoke and clean credentials (to deprovision an agent node)
 * Get new credentials for some external system that can't automatically talk to the Puppet CA the way Puppet agent can.

 ## Getting New Credentials for an Agent Node (needs better title)